List of accidents and incidents involving the Lockheed Constellation

 The Lockheed Constellation ("Connie") was a propeller-driven airliner powered by four 18-cylinder radial Wright R-3350 engines.
-It was built by Lockheed between 1943 and 1958 at its Burbank, California, USA, facility.
+It was built by Lockheed between 1943 and 1958 at its Burbank, California, US, facility.
 A total of 856 aircraft were produced in four models, all distinguished by a triple-tail design and dolphin-shaped fuselage.
 The Constellation was used as a civilian airliner and as a U.S. military air transport, seeing service in the Berlin Airlift.
 It was the presidential aircraft for U.S. President Dwight D. Eisenhower.

 Accidents and incidents

 Like every other major type in long service and operation, accidents and incidents have been recorded that have substantially reduced the numbers flying.
 The following list is typical of such a record of operational use.
 The fatalities listed below only include those who were on board Lockheed Constellations.